-Apart from the above-mentioned fieldwork, information on bat roosts and bat presence in the area was searched by searching the Greek Bat Database held on Natural Museum of Crete, University of Crete, Greece and contacting local people and speleologists.
-Possible locations for bat roosts were also inspected, such as bridges.
+Apart from the above-mentioned fieldwork, information on bat roosts and bat presence in the area was coolected by searching the Greek Bat Database held on Natural Museum of Crete, University of Crete, Greece and by contacting local people and speleologists.
+Settlements such as old buildings, churches that were spotted along the pipeline routing, were visited -when possible- and checked for bats.

-The microphone on the 3m pole that is connected with the SM4BAT-FS recorder at Figure 3-3 Evinos river.
+Figure 3-3 The microphone on the 3m pole that is connected with the SM4BAT-FS recorder at Trichonida lake, near Mataraga

-Figure 3-4 The microphone on the 3m pole that is connected with the SM4BAT-FS recorder at Evinos river.
+Figure 3-4 The microphone on the 3m pole that was connected with the SM4BAT-FS recorder at Trichonida lake.